 Travis Rymer, elder/associate pastor

 Travis and his wife Rebeca originally come to us from Chattanooga, TN.
 They met working at Sam’s Club and have three children (two boys and a girl).
 He was educated at The Criswell College (BA Biblical Studies, 2002) and Gordon-Conwell Theological Seminary (MA Old Testament, MA Biblical Languages, 2008).
 He had the privilege of learning from the pastors at Capitol Hill Baptist Church in Washington, DC as a pastoral intern following seminary.
-After a short stent in his home town he and his family moved to Providence, RI in 2010.
+After a short stint in his home town, he and his family moved to Providence, RI in 2010.
 In addition to serving as an associate pastor here among Grace Harbor, Travis serves under the North American Mission Board as The Protestant Minister at Johnson & Wales University.
 Travis and his family reside in the Federal Hill neighborhood of Providence.

 Chap grew up in Alabama, but after attending Brown University, felt called to plant a church in New England.
 After planting and pastoring that church for 25 years, he felt God’s clear call to establish The Apollos Project, a ministry which equips parents to disciple their children.
-He is the author of The Disciple-Making Parent: Raising Your Children to Love and Follow Jesus Christ, other materials on family, evangelism and apologitics, as well as blog articles for The Gospel Coalition.
+He is the author of The Disciple-Making Parent: Raising Your Children to Love and Follow Jesus Christ, other materials on family, evangelism and apologetics, as well as blog articles for The Gospel Coalition.
 He and his wife Sharon have four grown children: Kara, Chapman, Rebekah, and Nate.
 Chap and Sharon live in Cumberland RI.
 In his free time, Chap likes to ski, bicycle, read, and try new Providence restaurants.